Lauren Sanchez: Meet the Emmy-winning anchor who said yes to becoming Jeff Bezos’ fiancée

 With seven children and their respective exes in the picture, the couple have nonetheless managed to keep the co-parenting cordial – even friendly.
 From the get-go, both Whitesell and Scott had been made aware of Sanchez and Bezos’ romantic ties.
 And, Sanchez maintains a friendly relationship with Gonzales and his now-wife.

 Bezos reportedly popped the question earlier this year in May while the couple were holidaying in the South of France, onboard his brand-new superyacht Koru.
-Sanchez said yes – to Bezos, and happily, to every girl’s dream: a 20-30 carat cushion-cut pink diamond ring, estimated to be worth around USD 2.5 million.
+Sanchez said yes – to Bezos, and happily, to every girl’s dream: a 20-30 carat cushion-cut pink diamond ring, estimated to be worth around USD 2.5 million (INR 20,80,47,875).

 Lauren Sanchez and Jeff Bezos’s Lavish Beverly Hills Engagement Party